 True-ing Up Operating Expenses, for accurate NOI determination and Cap Rate application

-Additionally, many property owners believe that their time is “free” and therefore they don’t include a “Management Fee” as an ordinary expense.
-I’ll venture to say that during business hours, no one’s time is “free”.
-Therefore, prior to the application of a Cap Rate to a NOI (Net Operating Income) based on the owner’s expense statement, it is essential to “true up” or normalize estimates, whether they are misstated intentionally or otherwise.
-This is done via an analysis of “Expense Comparables” and the extracting of appropriate expense ratios, once a repeated and normalized pattern can be recognized.
+Additionally, many property owners believe that their time is free and, therefore, they don’t include a management fee as an ordinary expense.
+I’ll venture to say that during business hours, no one’s time is free.
+Therefore, prior to the application of a Cap Rate to NOI (Net Operating Income) based on the owner’s expense statement, it is essential to true-up or normalize estimates, whether they are misstated intentionally or otherwise.
+This can be done via an analysis of Expense Comparables and the extracting of appropriate expense, once a repeated and normalized pattern can be recognized.

 Published Sources, such as RealtyRates.com, Korpacz and others provide a secondary source as a cross-check to the market.
 Arriving at NOI without a firm grasp of the appropriate and accepted expenses for a given property will inevitably result in an inaccurate value determination.

 On the Income side, the process for an accurate and reliable Cap Rate selection is similar to the expense process and is essentially determined via the same two methods.

 You’ll find that with accurate property expense estimates and the appropriate Cap Rate selection and application, your value estimates will be trued up and reliable, thereby resulting in a true market value estimate.